selvejj/website/docs/guide.md

 # Usage Guide

 This guide uses the term IntelliJ to refer to the IDE.
-Selvejj works with most JetBrains IDEs, like PyCharm, CLion and others.
+Selvejj works with most JetBrains IDEs, like PyCharm, CLion, and others.
 The same instructions will apply to them all.

 Screenshots on this page are from IntelliJ IDEA, with the jj repo.